Toroidal grid minors and stretch in embedded graphs: Preliminaries

 As we noted above, if $A,B$ are in an odd-leap position, then both $A$ and $B$ are noncontractible and nonseparating.
 Thus it follows that $\stretch(G)\geq\ewn(G)^2$.
 We postulate that stretch is a natural two-dimensional analogue of edge-width, a well-known and often used embedding density parameter.
-Actually, one may argue that the dual edge-width is a more suitable parameter to measure the density of an embedding, and so we shall mostly deal with {\em dual stretch}---the stretch of the topological dual $G^*$---later in this paper (starting since Lemma~\ref{lem:cr-stretch-torus} and Section~\ref{sec:mainresults}).
-Analogously to face-width, we can also define the {\em face stretch} of $G$ as one quarter of the stretch of the vertex-face incidence graph of $G$, and this is to be discussed later in Section~\ref{sec:facestretch}.
+Actually, one may argue that the dual edge-width is a more suitable parameter to measure the density of an embedding, and so we shall mostly deal with {\em dual stretch}---the stretch of the topological dual $G^*$---later in this paper (starting at Lemma~\ref{lem:cr-stretch-torus} and Section~\ref{sec:mainresults}).
+Analogously to face-width, one can also define the {\em face stretch} of $G$ as one quarter of the stretch of the vertex-face incidence graph of $G$, and this concept is to be briefly discussed in the last Section~\ref{sec:concluding}.

-We note in passing that although our paper does not use nor provide an algorithm to compute the stretch of an embedding, this can be done efficiently on any surface~\cite{CCH13}.